-Amsterdam based Studio Post Neon came to Vienna for a residency during VIENNA DESIGN WEEK 2018.
+Amsterdam based Studio Post Neon came to Burggasse 98 for a residency during VIENNA DESIGN WEEK 2018.

 This design based studio aims to blend physical, virtual and augmented realities in order to form brave new environments.
 Emerging from a background in spatial design Jim Brady´s and Vito Boeckx´s projects seek out the boundaries between virtuality and materiality whilst grounding them in a dimensional context.

-In collaboration, we built up their newest projects in our basement, and opened it to the public.
+In collaboration, we built up their newest projects in our basement during our event EXIST, and opened it to the public.
 The multitude and diversity of the reactions and feedback, helped them to tweak their VR experiences to perfection.

 This installation offers individuals access to a data visualization of contemporary data flows within a virtual environment.
 It translates this constant flow of data, by incorporating the digital behaviours of multiple individuals, producing an urban landscape growing out of data.

 Thanks @burggasse98 for hosting a sick artist residency, with @jimbrady_ + For the chance to to show our work @viennadesignweek !!
 Cheers to everybody who worked/visited the @designdays98 EXIST, it was crazy good!
 And ofcourse El Patron, the guy who made it all happen and have mad respect for: @niklaaaaaaaaaaas Come check out DATA CHURCH at the @dutchdesignweek .
 (Find me at the G18 Design Academy Eidhoven Graduation Expo) (c) VIENNA DESIGN WEEK/Kollektiv Fischka pic by @niko.havranek